 My first visit was a pretty standard — she asked me all of my symptoms, what I eat on a regular basis, if I feel any of the symptoms after certain foods, etc. We talked about sleeping, exercising, stress, and everything in between.
 After describing my inconsistent symptoms to her, she gave me a few suggestions and homework to do until we saw each other next.

 I will share a little more in another post what she came back with to help remedy the problem, but for today I just wanted to share my journey finding a nutritionist who also taught me that Hemp oil may also reduce inflammation in the body.
-In addition to CBD, Hemp oil products like the Synchronicity Hemp Oil CBD Capsules contains large amounts of omega-6 and omega-3 fats, which are two types of unsaturated fat s, or “good fats,” and all nine essential amino acids, the materials your body uses to make protein.
+In addition to CBD, Hemp oil products like the Synchronicity Hemp Oil CBD Capsules contains large amounts of omega-6 and omega-3 fats, which are two types of unsaturated fat s, or “good fats,” and all nine essential amino acids, the materials your body uses to make protein, as these are natural products that come from the CBD flower.
 You can find CBD on stores like Delta Munchies.

 Has anyone been to a nutritionist before?
 Do you find them helpful?
 Do you have any food sensitivities or aversions?